 For example: if someone lives in Los Angeles, but your business is based out of Orlando, then you won’t show up in their search results.
 This is especially true for local searches that include “near me” in the query.

 Relevance is, as the name suggests, all about if your business matches the search query.
-The more detailed your Google My Business profile is, the better your chances of ranking in relevant search results are.
+The more detailed your Google Business Profile profile is, the better your chances of ranking in relevant search results are.

-For example: If a law firm offers both family and personal injury legal counsel, then they need to make sure their Google My Business profile reflects that accordingly.
+For example: If a law firm offers both family and personal injury legal counsel, then they need to make sure their Google Business Profile profile reflects that accordingly.
 This way, they show up in searches for both “family lawyer near me” and “personal injury lawyer near me.”

 Prominence boils down to how well known your business is and how reputable you are.
 This takes your prominence offline into consideration, too.